eminizer/FriendlyFitter/README.md

 python ../src/run_fitter.py -I speed_of_light_example_input.csv
 ```

+This will produce an output .txt file listing the prefit/postfit parameter values with uncertainties, and a simple plot of the fit in .png form.

 ## Input file lines common to all fit methods

 Some lines in the .csv input file don't depend on the type of fit you want to run.
+Generally if a line starts with at least two hashes ("##") the code will recognize that as a specially-formatted line.

 ### The FriendlyFitter indicator line (mandatory)

-The specially-formatted block in your .csv begins with three cells on a single line; one cell reading "friendly fit input" in between two cells including only pound signs, something like:
+The specially-formatted block in your .csv begins with three cells on a single line; one cell reading "friendly fit input" in between two cells including only hashes, something like:

 | ##### | friendly fit input | ##### |
 | ----- | ------------------ | ----- |